edwards698/ostricheAI/README.md

 ./main -m models/quantized_llama.bin -p "Tell me a joke."
 ```
 This will load the model and generate a response to the prompt.

+# recognition in real-time with OpenCV
+With face recognition, we not only identify the person by drawing a box on his face but we also know how to give a precise name.
+With OpenCV and Python, through a database, we compare the person’s photo and we know how to identify it precisely.

+we will use as a basis a code created by `Adam Geitgey` and this is the original [GitHub Project](https://github.com/ageitgey/face_recognition) repository of Github